eaglesky/CodingPractices/AlgorithmsReview.md

 ### Problems
 * Numbers related
   Pay attention to how to handle substrings starting with 0, like '0001'.
-  - [Leetcode]Integer To Roman(Algorithm*)
+  - [Leetcode] Integer To Roman(Algorithm*)
-  - [Leetcode]Roman To Integer(Algorithm*)
+  - [Leetcode] Roman To Integer(Algorithm*)
-  - [Leetcode]Integer to English Words(Algorithm* and Implementation)
+  - [Leetcode] Integer to English Words(Algorithm* and Implementation)
-  - [Leetcode]Basic Calculator II(Best Algorithm* and Implementation).
-Remember
-    the best algorithm, which can be applied to many other problems.
+  - [Leetcode] Basic Calculator II(Best Algorithm* and Implementation).
+Remember the best algorithm, which can be applied to many other problems.
 Also remember the way how to get integersformed by a substring without using Integer.parseInt(string).
+  - [Leetcode] Valid Number(Algorithm* and Implementation*).
+The decription is vague, so refer to the comments in my Java solution for detailed requirements.

 * Palindrome related:
   - [Leetcode] Shortest Palindrome(Algorithm*, very hard!)